-Closing a business is often a multi-step process requiring you to put aside emotion and use rational thinking.
+Closing down a small business UK is often a multi-step process requiring you to put aside emotion and use rational thinking.
 So how to close a company?

 To close your company, you must be sure it meets the requirements put forward by Companies House.
 The latter is an executive agency sponsored by the Department for Business, Energy, and Industrial Strategy.
 These requirements include the following: